-This is one of the main findings of the latest produced by .
+This is one of the main findings of the latest #uk learning trends index produced by #good practice.
 The report, now in its fifth year, asks senior UK L&D professionals about the most important issues and challenges they currently face in the workplace.

 The Index found that of the numerous new learning interventions and ideas – such as mobile learning, blended learning, gamification and virtual classrooms – it is 70:20:10 that has really taken off.
 According to the report: